University of FloridaSolutions for Your Life

 Separate

-Treat all RTE foods, raw meat, poultry and seafood as possible sources of contamination.
-Keep these types of foods separate from items that traditionally do not get cooked or potentially can be eaten raw such as vegetables, fruits, breads, and other already-prepared, edible foods.
-This will reduce the chance of cross-contamination.
+Treat all RTE foods, raw meat, poultry, and seafood as possible sources of contamination.
+Keep these types of foods separate from items that are not traditionally cooked or potentially can be eaten raw, such as vegetables, fruits, breads, and other already prepared, edible foods.
+This reduces the chance of cross-contamination.

 • The utensils used for raw and cooked foods should be separate.

-• Meats and other potential sources of contamination should be stored in areas that rest below storage areas that contain foods that may be consumed raw.
+• Meats and other potential sources of contamination should be stored in places that rest below storage areas for foods that may be consumed raw.

 • Rewrap open packages carefully or store in leak-proof containers to prevent cross-contamination.